sugarlabs/sugar-docs/contributing.md

 When writing a pull-request message;

-1. if there is only one commit, accept the GitHub default of the commit message, otherwise explain the series of commits;
+1. if there is only one commit, begin with the GitHub default of the commit message, otherwise write a summary of the series of commits;
-2. mention any relevant pull-requests; and
+2. link to any relevant pull-requests, issues, or tickets; and
-3. mention any relevant resources, such as issues, tickets, or competition tasks.
+3. link to any contest tasks, and name your @mentors to subscribe them.

 A review will happen in the pull-request, and a reviewer will either;

-1. merge your commits;
+1. merge, squash, or rebase your commits;
 2. merge your commits with their own changes;
 3. ask you to make changes; or
-4. close and reject your request giving reasons.
+4. close and reject your pull-request giving reasons.

-When they ask you for changes, you may have to change both files and commits.
+When they ask you for changes, you may have to change both files, commits or commit messages.

 When squashing commits to different files, use [interactive rebase](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages).